MoonPoet/xaprb-src/content/blog/intrinsic-extrinsic-motivation.md

 I knew the deck was stacked against me.
 No matter how hard I tried, playing by the rules would get me nowhere, and I had no hope of gaining the advantage my good behavior should have earned me.
 So I rebelled openly against the scoring system.
-This escalated swiftly into severe punishment, but I bore the pain stubbornly and continued to protest the injustice.
+This escalated swiftly into severe punishment, but I stubbornly continued to protest the injustice.

-This particular episode of madness wasn't my father's only attempt to figure out how to control me.
+This particular incident wasn't my father's only attempt to figure out how to control me.
 He tried many different approaches, all of them fundamentally flawed.
 It went in cycles, and the pattern was always the same.
-He'd explain the new rules of engagement to me, I'd suspend my doubts and work hard to comply, he'd prove that the only real rule was that I had to lose, I'd object almost without regard for the personal consequences, and life would be hellish until my mother intervened strongly enough to get him to try a different approach.
+He'd explain the new rules of engagement to me, I'd suspend my doubts and work hard to comply, he'd prove that the only real rule was that I had to lose, I'd object almost without regard for the personal consequences, and life would be miserable until my mother intervened strongly enough to get him to try a different approach.

 Recently I've been thinking again about the notebook with pluses and minuses, and made some progress on understanding better how I responded to my father.
 A few of the interesting questions are: why did I initially cooperate, despite all the history that showed it would turn out the same?